DisguisedOwI/First-join-Verification-Code/README.md

 ### Resetting a Player’s Verification Status

-* To manually reset a player’s verification status, run the following command:
+- To manually reset a player’s verification status, run the following command:

 ```
 /scoreboard players reset <username> verified
 ```
+and restart the server

-Useless Details
+### Useless Details
 * Pack format: 48 (Minecraft 1.21.10)
 * Uses scoreboards: `verified`, `verify`, `join_time`
 * Functions are tagged with `load` and `tick` for automatic execution